TechPreacher/azure_loadtest_terraform/README.md

 4. Save the test configuration
 5. Run the test and monitor the performance of both primary and replica servers

-## Manual Steps Required After Deployment
+## Post-Deployment Steps

+### When Using Bicep

-After deployment, you need to manually add an AD administrator to the primary PostgreSQL server.
+With Bicep deployment, you need to manually add a Microsoft Entra administrator to the primary PostgreSQL server.
 The replica server will inherit the AD admin configuration automatically.
 The deployment script will output instructions, but the general command is:

 ```bash
 az postgres flexible-server ad-admin create \